Rawliine/AIBC/docs/SetupAndUsageGuide.md

 ## 3. Running Local Dependencies (Order Matters!)

+This section details the components that need to be running.
+For a concise typical workflow, see Section 7.

 ### Step 1: Start IPFS Daemon

 Initialize and start the IPFS daemon (if not already initialized):